 - 1 1/2 Tbsp. white miso

-- In a large stockpot over med-high heat, saute onion for about 5 minutes.
-(I use 3 Tbsp. water/broth for no-oil saute method.)
+- In a large stockpot over medium-high heat, sauté onion, carrot, and celery for about 6 minutes.
+(I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-- Add celery, carrots, mushrooms, minced garlic, and dried herbs.
-Stir and saute another 4 minutes.
+- When onion is tender, add mushrooms, garlic, basil, and oregano.
+Stir and sauté another 4 minutes.

-- Once boiling, add pasta and chickpeas (rinsed and drained).
-Stir and reduce heat.
+- Once boiling, add pasta and stir.
+Then reduce heat and cover.
 Simmer for 10-12 minutes (or until your pasta is cooked through).

-- In a small bowl, whisk miso with about 1/3 cup warm water to thin and remove clumps.
+- In a small bowl, whisk miso with about 1/3 cup warm water until smooth.
 Add to pot at end of cooking time.
 Stir in vinegar and chopped fresh parsley.
 Salt and pepper to taste before serving if desired.